Republic Day celebrated across India amid Covid surge | Law-Order

 - India

-The 73rd Republic Day was celebrated across the country on Wednesday, albeit scaled down in view of several curbs imposed by different states to reign in the third wave of Covid infections in the country.
+The 73rd Republic Day was celebrated across India on Wednesday, albeit scaled down because of Covid curbs, with many chief ministers making pledges such as eradication of unemployment in Haryana in two years and five-day week working system for Chhattisgarh government staffers.

-Governors and chief ministers extended their greetings to the people the occasion, called upon them to reaffirm the pledge to uphold the ideals enshrined in the Constitution, and made several announcements and promises for the welfare of the public.
+Governors and chief ministers extended their greetings to the people on the occasion and called upon them to reaffirm the pledge to uphold the ideals enshrined in the Constitution.

-Haryana Chief Minister Manohar Lal Khattar pledged to eliminate unemployment in his state in the next two years while his Jharkhand counterpart Hemant Soren announced that below poverty line families will get a subsidy of Rs 25 per litre for up to 10 litres of petrol per month from Wednesday itself.

 Because of the surge in Covid cases, celebrations had to be whittled down by many aspects.
 The main Republic Day celebration in Odisha was sans public participation, Puducherry decided there would be no 'at home reception' at the Raj Nivas, West Bengal held a short programme on the Red Road in the heart of Kolkata, while in Tamil Nadu, the Parade on Marina Beachfront lasted 28 minutes.